ramnathv/htmlwidgets/README.md

 devtools::install_github('ramnathv/htmlwidgets')
 ```

-There are several articles on the htmlwdigets website that will help you get you off the ground quickly and take advantage of all of the capabilities of the framework:
+There are several articles on the htmlwidgets website that will help you get you off the ground quickly and take advantage of all of the capabilities of the framework:

 * [Introduction to HTML Widgets](http://www.htmlwidgets.org/develop_intro.html)